LucaNyckees/LucaNyckees/README.md

 More generally speaking, I really enjoy addressing real-world problems through various types of data analysis - with an emphasis on both data visualization (e.g. interactive visualization with web applications) and on the adapted geometric framework(s) (what mathematical tools are best fit to the task?).
 I am interested in creating strong and task-specific coding pipelines that combine the fundamentals of machine learning and data visualization.

 - key-interests : statistical and topological data analysis, optimization machine learning, computational geometry
-- Python tools : streamlit, networkx, pyvis, pandas, spark, SQL, numpy, plotly, matplotlib, NLTK
+- Python tools : pytorch, tensorflow, streamlit, networkx, pyvis, pandas, pyspark, numpy, plotly, matplotlib, NLTK